This article is a part of our continuing series on how to answer the most common behavioral interview questions.

-Every hiring manager loves a hard worker.
-No matter the job or the industry or the experience level, they want to hire someone with a strong work ethic and a commitment to getting the job done.
+Are you a hard worker?
+Every hiring manager loves work ethic interview questions.
+No matter the job or the industry or the experience level, they want to hire someone diligent, goal-oriented, and committed to getting the job done.

 But is there a reliable way for hiring managers to get a sense of your work ethic in an interview?

-The most reliable way (though certainly not perfect) is through asking behavioral interview questions.
+The most reliable way is through asking behavioral interview questions.

-For those who are new to Big Interview, let me do a quick overview of the concept here: Behavioral interview questions are the ones that ask you for specific examples of past work experiences.
+For those who are new to the interviewing game, let’s run a quick overview of the concept here: Behavioral interview questions are the ones that ask you for specific examples of past work experiences.
 The ones that start with “Tell me about a time when you…” or “Give me an example of…”

 The idea is to learn more about the candidate’s past job performance in order to predict how they might behave if hired.
 A good interviewer will then probe to understand more and determine if the example seems authentic.

 Behavioral questions can be used to test a candidate in any competency area (a few examples: communication skills, time management, creativity).

 NOTE: This is a lesson from the Big Interview training system.
 Take a quick look here to learn more about it.

 With work ethic interview questions, it can be challenging to come up with a perfect, story-ready example.
 If you’re a hard worker, you probably work hard every day and most daily job tasks don’t make for memorable stories.